TrustAI/DeepConcolic/README.md

 ## Usage

---Dataset : 'iris', 'breast_cancer', 'mushroom', 'nursery, 'cod-rna', 'sensorless', 'mnist' (or you can add your own data into load_data.py).
+--Dataset : 'iris', 'har', 'breast_cancer', 'mushroom', 'nursery, 'cod-rna', 'sensorless', 'mnist' (or you can add your own data into load_data.py).

 --Mode : 'embedding', 'synthesis'